Calibration-independent consistency test of BAO and SNIa data: update: Introduction

 In order to check consistency between DESI DR2 BAO and other datasets, especially DES-Y5 SNIa, we proposed in \citep{Dinda:2025hiu} a test of consistency between uncalibrated BAO and SNIa distances.
 We found that DES-Y5 data were in tension with DESI DR2 at $\sim\!
 3\sigma$ for redshifts $z\sim1$, while the other SNIa datasets were consistent at $\lesssim 1\sigma$ for all $z$.

-Recently, DES-Y5 has been updated to DES-Dovekie \citep{DES:2025sig} via a reassessment of calibration.
+Recently, DES-Y5 has been updated to DES-Dovekie \citep{DES:2025sig} via an improvement of photometric cross-calibration between DES and low redshift surveys, retraining the SALT3 light curve model, and an improved approximation of host galaxy colour law.
+Note that this calibration is an internal calibration of SNIa data, which is different from the global calibration of absolute peak magnitude, $M_B$ of SNIa.
+In this analysis, by calibration, we refer to the second one, and our analysis is independent of the value of $M_B$.
 With this update, the deviation from $\Lambda$CDM reduces from $4.2\sigma$ to $3.2\sigma$ for DESI DR2 BAO + CMB + DES-Dovekie.
 We therefore expect that the inconsistency between DESI DR2 and DES-Dovekie has been reduced.
 In order to test this expectation, we re-do the analysis in \citep{Dinda:2025hiu} for the DES-Dovekie update -- confirming our expectation that there is no significant inconsistency amongst these datasets when they are compared using uncalibrated distances.